BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 #### **VerificationAgent** Mechanism Action Space:
 1. Attestation - Claim Submission

+#### Example:
+Gray Matters India - an independent evaluator that will measure growth in learning outcomes of school-going children in India.

 ### Role 4
 **Arbitrators** are independent agents employed to facilitate dispute resolution when disputes are raised by any of the participants in a project or bond.
 The Arbitrator evaluates claims made by counterparties and recommends resolutions.